intulse/interview/README.md

 # Intulse Technical Interview (Part 2)

 The purpose of this co-working project is to see how you work in an Angular environment and familiarize us with your personal development style.
-This is a free-form project and there is not a specific expected solution.
+This is a free-form project and there is no specific expected solution.

 You are encouraged to:
 1. Ask questions